ReemShaya/Wireless-Sensor-Networks/README.md

 collected data to the base station (BS).
 Then, the network lifetime and laws turn into the main laws for the efficient and effective design of data collection techniques in WSN.

+Therefore, a protocol designed to save energy to be more qualitative and efficient, reduce energy consumption and contribute to prolonging network lifetime.
+In this report, we will talk about the two most important protocols that contribute to saving energy and increasing network lifetime and throughput:

+#### 1. Low energy adaptive clustering hierarchy (LEACH) protocol:

 <br />